ruccho/BitonicPixelSorter/README.md

 GPU-accelerated pixel sorter with bitonic sorting for Unity.

-The screenshot below shows it running on an NVIDIA GeForce RTX 4070 and it keeps over 1000FPS at FHD resolution.
+The screenshot below shows it running on an NVIDIA GeForce RTX 4070 and it keeps over 1000 FPS at FHD resolution.

 <img width="1920" height="1032" alt="Image" src="https://github.com/user-attachments/assets/8330a931-a737-4239-a60a-4bf2bf637961" />